Sudoutennousha Shrine

 ※Unauthorized reproduction of images on this page is prohibited

-The vermilion-colored gohonden (main hall), a Kasuga-style building with a one-bay sanctuary covered with a cypress bark roof, is situated at the back of the grounds, relocated from the former Wakamiya Shrine of Kasuga Taisha Shrine.
-Built in 1623, it is the oldest and most valuable of the buildings transferred from Kasuga Taisha Shrine and dotted across Japan, and has been designated an Important Cultural Property of Japan.
+The vermilion-hued main hall, designed in the Kasuga style, features a one-bay sanctuary topped with a cypress bark roof.
+It is situated at the back of the grounds, having been relocated from the former Wakamiya Shrine, which is part of the Kasugataisha Shrine.
+The oldest and most significant building, built in 1623, was transferred from the Kasugataisha Shrine to other sites.
+It has been designated an Important Cultural Property.

 General Information